 We warmly invite all professional educators who care about the place and dissemination of values in education, and as foundation for it, to attend our events and join APNME as a member.
 While membership of APNME is only open to individuals, APNME welcomes collaborating and partnering with institutions, in particular with regard to the hosting and co-organising of events.

 APNME's main event is its annual Conference, the venue for the which moves from place to place each year.
-The 2014 conference will be held at Fudan University, Shanghai, China from 24th to 27th October 2014.
+The 2014 conference was held at Fudan University, Shanghai, China from 24th to 27th October 2014.
 The conference website is at apnme.org/2014.

 If you are interested in finding out more about the Conference, please click here.